shan5742/log/README.md

 # log
 An active log of my learning.
 My current plan is to learn vanilla JS followed by React and then move onto the backend, I will update this with a more complete roadmap in due course.

+As well as being a log, this will be a repo filled with programming notes which will be available to me when needed.
+This will be somewhat unstructured and more for personal use.

 ## Roadmap

 Below you will find what I plan on studying in the coming months, it is not in any particular order.
 I'll check off what is done, which doesn't mean I know everything, but does indicate what I am comfortable workign with.